|

 5. Registration Back to top

 To register you must have a valid driver's license and entry fee (usually $80 to $100).
 Fill out the information card at the registration area.
 We encourage that you consult the club’s web site to determine in which class your car belongs in.
 We will help choose the class for your car if you don't know what it is.
 You will also be assigned a car number.
 At registration, you will be asked to sign the insurance waiver.
 You must do this to compete, and any guests you bring must sign the waiver also.
-Once you know your class and car number, mark your car using white shoe polish on the window (it comes off with Windex), tape paper numbers inside the window, or use magnetic numbers if you have them.

 6. Tech Inspection Back to top

 Your car must pass tech inspection before you can compete.
 Read the tech inspection chapter to see what you'll need to do.
 Registration may be at one central area, or at your "pit" space.
-The tech inspector will recommend changes to make the car pass, such as additional tie-downs for the battery or removal of loose items or hub caps if you've forgotten.

 7. Course Walking Back to top